40% of the population have no choice but to collect dirty water from unsafe sources.

-people in Ethiopia don't have access to safe water.
+60.5 million people in Ethiopia do not have clean water.

-Over 9,000 children die every year from diarrhoea caused by unsafe water and poor sanitation in Ethiopia.
+Over 8,500 children die every year from diarrhoeal diseases caused by poor water and sanitation in Ethiopia.

 Ethiopia is in the Horn of Africa, where an extended period of droughts, famines and conflicts has had a serious impact on health and life expectancy.
 Many children die before the age of five.

-42 million people in Ethiopia don’t have access to safe water and over 71 million don’t have adequate sanitation.
-More than 9,000 children die every year from preventable diarrhoeal diseases caused by poor water and sanitation.
+60.5 million people in Ethiopia don’t have access to clean water and over 92.4 million don’t have decent toilet.
+More than 8,500 children die every year from preventable diarrhoeal diseases caused by poor water and sanitation.

 Most people in Ethiopia make a living through farming.
 However, without water they cannot grow the crops they need to feed and support their families.